 Knowing how to capture oxygen before being forced to dive underwater is important and can be trained and improved.
 Here are the most important lung training tips for surfers:

 2. Design a simple stretching plan or a Pilates program.

 4. Get a full inhale/exhale daily plan; do it completely and slowly.

-5. Inhale a deep breath and splash your face with cold water to activate bradycardia.
+5. Inhale deeply and splash your face with cold water to activate bradycardia.

-6. Train apnea by walking underwater in a pool or out in the ocean floor.
+6. Train apnea by walking underwater in a pool or out on the ocean floor.

-7. Swim hard during 30 consecutive minutes, twice a week.
+7. Swim hard for 30 consecutive minutes, twice a week.